How to Calculate Cash Flow in Excel (7 Suitable Examples)

 This is the 2nd Cumulative Cash flow.

-• Now, drag the Fill Handle icon horizontally to AutoFill the corresponding data in the rest of the cells E12:H12.
+• Drag the Fill Handle icon horizontally to AutoFill the data in the rest of the cells E12:H12.

 Steps:

-• Firstly, you have to select a different cell C9 where you want to keep the Free Cash Flow.
+• Select a cell, C9, where you want to keep the Free Cash Flow.

 =C4+C5-C6-C7

-In this formula, I have added the Net income and Depreciation.
-And, from that added value I have subtracted Working capital and Capital expenditure.
+In this formula, I have added Net income and Depreciation.
+From that added value, I have subtracted Working capital and Capital expenditures.

 Calculating Free Cash Flow in Excel